VazkiiMods/Botania/CONTRIBUTING.md

 Each major Minecraft version has a dedicated Git branch, the primary support version is marked as the default on web UI's.
 All new changes should be targeted to the primary support branch, and backported as necessary to older branches via cherry-picking.
+(Hotfixes aside, every Minecraft release should be considered a "major" version nowadays.)

 As much as possible, we *do not* use merge commits.
 They clutter the log and make bisecting very annoying.
 When obtaining remote changes, use `git pull origin <branch>